nichoth/level-assoc/readme.markdown

 * `opts.end` - key to end at, inclusive
 * `opts.keys` - when false, only return `"value"` contents in results.
 default: true

+* `opts.follow` - keep sending new updates as they occur, default: false
+* `opts.flat` - produce results in a flat, normalized form with all children records at the top-level
+* `opts.old` - when in follow mode, whether to include old results or only new, live updates

+## var rec = assoc.live(type, opts={}, cb)

+Return an object stream the same as `assoc.list()` with `opts.flat` and `opts.follow` set to `true` and `opts.old` set to false.

+This is very convenient for wiring up real time feeds to a data set.

 ## rec.createStream()